History

 Carmelite Monastery of Our Lady and St. Thérèse

-Carmel of Port of Tobacco
+Carmel of Port Tobacco

-Carmel of Our Lady and St. Therese
+Carmel of Our Lady and St. Thérèse

 St. Therese

-After six years in the temporary monastery (which they lovingly nicknamed “The Cracker Box”), a new, larger monastery was built for them.
-On the feast of All Saints, November 1, 1931, they moved into their new home to prepare for the coming of the young women whom God would call to lead the contemplative way of life.
-The beautiful new building was a gift of the Sullivan family as a memorial to Mr. Francis J. Sullivan, father of Mother Agnes Sullivan, who was a member of the Santa Clara Carmel.
+After six years in the temporary monastery, a new, larger monastery was built for our foundresses, and on the feast of All Saints, November 1, 1931, they moved into their new home to begin to prepare for the coming of the young women whom God would call to lead the contemplative way of life.
+The beautiful new building was a gift of the Sullivan family as a memorial to Mr. Francis J. Sullivan.